lolzio5/Team05-RISCV-Final/README.md

 The driving design principles throughout the development of components for the Single Cycle CPU and the Pipelined CPU were the following :

->- **Modularity** : Components were broken down into specialised units that performed a singluar or a limited set of tasks
+>- **Modularity**: Components were broken down into specialised units that performed a singular or a limited set of tasks

->- **Ease of intergration and development** : The ability to easily integrate sub modules together was always a key consideration during design and development
+>- **Ease of integration and development** : The ability to easily integrate sub-modules together was always a key consideration during design and development

 >- **Transparency of operation** : The ability to easily interpret and understand the operation of modules and sub-modules was the main consideration when implementing them.
 The implications of this approach on the efficiency and cost of the design is explored in [Limitations, Reflections and Improvements](#5-limitations-reflections-and-improvements)